 Electric Scooter Share

-In an effort to improve mobility and decrease carbon emissions around Culver City, the City Council decided on July 9, 2018 to allow two dockless electric stand-up scooters companies--Bird and Lime--to place their scooters in Culver City for a period of six months.
+In an effort to improve mobility and decrease carbon emissions around Culver City, the City Council decided on July 9, 2018 to allow two dockless electric stand-up scooters companies--Bird and Lime--to place their scooters in Culver City for a test period (initially 6 months, later extended to 9 months).
 Electric scooter share has recently appeared in cities around the world, and like many cities Culver City is now studying the best way to address this new transportation model.

 Bird and Lime are required to respond to questions and concerns from the public about their scooters, and to ensure that their scooters are not interfering with the safety and well-being of pedestrians, bicyclists, and other members of the public.